-It sounds simple: take a pill; stop sweating.
-But this therapy is a bit more complex than thatâŚTo begin with, oral hyperhidrosis medications are not for every kind of hyperhidrosis.
+It sounds simple: take a pill and stop sweating.
+But it's a bit more complex than thatâŚTo begin with, oral hyperhidrosis medications only work for certain kinds of hyperhidrosis.
 They are best suited for patients with certain types of excessive sweatingâpeople with excessive facial sweating, cranio-facial hyperhidrosis, generalized hyperhidrosis, and those who have not had success using other first-line therapies such as clinical strength antiperspirants, iontophoresis, Botox, or aÂ combination of these.
 People who have compensatory sweating fromÂ ETS surgeryÂ or sweating secondary to a medication or medical condition can also have success with oral medications in many cases.

 The most commonly used medications for managing excessive sweating areÂ anticholingerics.
 These include medicines such as glycopyrrolate, oxybutynin, benztropine, propantheline, and others.
 Because the drugs used to control excessive sweating have not been studied in controlled trials, their use is based primarily on years of anecdotal evidence.
 While these oral therapies have not been approved by the US Food and Drug Administration (FDA) specifically for the treatment of hyperhidrosis, these medications have a substantial history of off-label use and are safe when used as directed.
 Some, such as glycopyrrolate and oxybutynin, have also been found to be safe in young children.
 Many medical professionals and hyperhidrosis patients experience great success with them.